Ph.D. Letter of Intent

 • Know who will be evaluating the letter and have an understanding of what they will expect to read.
 If possible, investigate who will be on the admissions committee.

-• Make past experiences the main point of the letter and should instead focus more on the applicant’s objectives and how they align with the program.
+• Make past experiences the main point of the letter; it should instead focus on the applicant’s objectives and how they align with the program.

 • Include irrelevant information and non-academic references.